Webb School of Knoxville: Middle school

 In 1974, the school added a fifth and sixth grade to meet the rising demand.
 With this addition, the school was now separated into the middle school, which consisted of grades 6-8, and the upper school, with grades 9-12.
-The current middle school principal is Jennifer Phillips and the current upper school principal is Matt MacDonald.
+The current middle school principal is Jennifer Phillips, the current middle school Dean of Students is David Haines, the current upper school principal is Matt MacDonald, and the current upper school Deans of Student Life are Stephanie Spurlock, Jerome Romain, and James Michel.

 Lower school

 In 1998, the new lower school opened at Webb.
 The new building currently houses the Kindergarten and first through fifth grade students.
-The current head of the Lower School is Kristi Wofford.
 The Webb School of Knoxville now consists of a lower school (K-5), the middle school (6-8), and the upper school (9-12).

 Prekindergarten

 In fall 2016, the new pre-kindergarten program began at Webb.
 The Junior Spartan Pre-K program is for four- to five-year-olds.
 Two teachers lead the program, which is also supported by certified teachers in arts, Spanish, and technology.